GoogleCloudPlatform/healthcare-api-token-generator/README.md

 Apigee's own extensive functionality for developer management, traffic mediation and threat detection,  a highly secure and fully managed solution for controlling access to healthcare data can be created.

+## License, usage and maintenance
+This project is being released under the Apache 2 license.
+Please see the LICENSE file in this repository for details.

+While the code in this project is functionally complete, it is intended primarily as a template for your own implementation.
+We strongly suggest that you review the code before deployment to ensure that it is suitable for your specific requirements.

+PLEASE NOTE: THIS IS NOT AN OFFICIALLY SUPPORTED GOOGLE PRODUCT.

 ## Prerequisites
 The following prerequisites are needed: